IfcOpenShell/IfcOpenShell/src/bonsai/docs/guides/troubleshooting.rst

 point.
 At worst, you might be looking at a completely wrong model.

-If you continue to open and save ``.blend`` files, you will run the risk of editing something that doesn't actually exist in your IFC model.
+If you continue to open and save ``.blend`` files, you will run the risk of editing something that doesn't actually exist in your IFC model (e.g you can meet an error similar to "RuntimeError: Instance #1234 not found").
 This will create unpredictable, and sometimes unrecoverable errors.

 To avoid this issue, only open and save IFCs.